ryanongwx/tp/docs/UserGuide.md

 <u>[Back to Table Of Contents](#table-of-contents)</u>

-### View patient records : `view`
+### Viewing patient medical records: `view`

-Displays the medical records of the specified patient.
+Displays the medical records of a specific patient.

 Format: `view PATIENTID`